“What a day! I’m exhausted. Let’s just stay home and relax,” Janet said. She sat on the floor with her back against my bed while I painted my nails.

 “What about it?”

 “You just have a more outgoing personality than me or anyone I know,” Janet said.
-We listened to the radio until midnight when the phone rant.
+She gave compliments that made you feel like a million dollars.
+We listened to the radio until midnight when the phone rang.

 “Hello,” I said.